Brokers Set Expectations for Uber Technologies Inc’s Q1 2020 Earnings (NYSE:UBER)

-Uber Technologies (NYSE:UBER) last posted its quarterly earnings data on Thursday, February 6th.
-The ride-sharing company reported ($0.64) earnings per share for the quarter, topping the consensus estimate of ($0.68) by $0.04.
-The firm had revenue of $4.07 billion for the quarter, compared to analysts’ expectations of $4.06 billion.
-Uber Technologies had a negative return on equity of 89.29% and a negative net margin of 60.13%.
+Uber Technologies (NYSE:UBER) last issued its earnings results on Thursday, February 6th.
+The ride-sharing company reported ($0.64) earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($0.68) by $0.04.
+Uber Technologies had a negative net margin of 60.13% and a negative return on equity of 89.29%.
+The business had revenue of $4.07 billion for the quarter, compared to analysts’ expectations of $4.06 billion.
 The business’s revenue was up 36.8% compared to the same quarter last year.

+Institutional investors have recently bought and sold shares of the company.
+GenTrust LLC purchased a new stake in shares of Uber Technologies during the fourth quarter worth about $518,000.
+Bristlecone Advisors LLC purchased a new stake in shares of Uber Technologies during the fourth quarter worth about $3,642,000.
+Lake Street Financial LLC raised its stake in Uber Technologies by 349.5% in the fourth quarter.
+Lake Street Financial LLC now owns 35,619 shares of the ride-sharing company’s stock worth $1,059,000 after buying an additional 27,694 shares in the last quarter.
+Amundi Pioneer Asset Management Inc. raised its stake in Uber Technologies by 1,923.7% in the fourth quarter.
+Amundi Pioneer Asset Management Inc. now owns 1,168,446 shares of the ride-sharing company’s stock worth $34,750,000 after buying an additional 1,110,708 shares in the last quarter.
+Finally, Stifel Financial Corp raised its stake in Uber Technologies by 24.3% in the third quarter.
+Stifel Financial Corp now owns 283,239 shares of the ride-sharing company’s stock worth $8,767,000 after buying an additional 55,339 shares in the last quarter.
+Institutional investors own 58.81% of the company’s stock.

-In other news, CTO Thuan Pham sold 30,000 shares of the business’s stock in a transaction on Tuesday, January 14th.
-The shares were sold at an average price of $35.00, for a total transaction of $1,050,000.00.
-Following the sale, the chief technology officer now directly owns 4,601,330 shares of the company’s stock, valued at $161,046,550.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
-Also, Director Garrett Camp sold 170,000 shares of the business’s stock in a transaction on Thursday, March 12th.
-The shares were sold at an average price of $23.24, for a total transaction of $3,950,800.00.
+In other Uber Technologies news, Director Garrett Camp sold 170,000 shares of the company’s stock in a transaction dated Tuesday, January 7th.
+The shares were sold at an average price of $32.32, for a total transaction of $5,494,400.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, CTO Thuan Pham sold 10,000 shares of the company’s stock in a transaction dated Friday, January 3rd.
+The shares were sold at an average price of $30.56, for a total transaction of $305,600.00.
+Following the sale, the chief technology officer now owns 4,641,330 shares of the company’s stock, valued at $141,839,044.80.
 The disclosure for this sale can be found here.
-Insiders have sold 1,800,000 shares of company stock valued at $62,915,000 in the last 90 days.
+Over the last 90 days, insiders have sold 1,800,000 shares of company stock valued at $62,915,000.

-Several hedge funds have recently bought and sold shares of UBER.
-Atticus Wealth Management LLC acquired a new position in shares of Uber Technologies during the 4th quarter worth about $30,000.
-Keebeck Wealth Management LLC acquired a new stake in Uber Technologies in the 4th quarter valued at about $29,000.
-Evoke Wealth LLC acquired a new stake in Uber Technologies in the 3rd quarter valued at about $32,000.
-Simon Quick Advisors LLC acquired a new stake in Uber Technologies in the 4th quarter valued at about $31,000.
-Finally, Chevy Chase Trust Holdings Inc. acquired a new stake in Uber Technologies in the 4th quarter valued at about $37,000.
-58.81% of the stock is currently owned by institutional investors and hedge funds.

 Uber Technologies, Inc develops and supports proprietary technology applications that enable independent providers of ridesharing, and meal preparation and delivery services to transact with end-users worldwide.
 The company operates in two segments, Core Platform and Other Bets.
 Its driver partners provide ridesharing services through a range of vehicles, such as cars, auto rickshaws, motorbikes, minibuses, or taxis, as well as based on the number of riders under the UberBLACK, UberX, UberPOOL, Express POOL, and Uber Bus names; and restaurant and delivery partners provide meal preparation and delivery services under the Uber Eats name.